michael2012z/BitBible/markdown/JPS/files/1Chr.md

 41. but the fields of the city, and the villages thereof, they gave to Caleb the son of Jephunneh.

-42. And to the sons of Aaron they gave the cityHeb. cities. of refuge, Hebron; Libnah also with the open land about it, and Jattir, and Eshtemoa with the open land about it;
+42. And to the sons of Aaron they gave the city

 43. and Hilen with the open land about it, Debir with the open land about it;